ibm-cloud-docs/codeengine/deploy.md

 ```
 {: pre}

+Use the `app get` command to find the instance name.
 For example, to view the logs for an instance of `myapp`, use the command:

 ```
-ibmcloud ce app logs --instance myapp-sfk27-3-deployment-86b687dcb5-9jpvj
+ibmcloud ce app logs --instance myapp-a5yp2-2-deployment-65766594d4-hj6c5
 ```
 {: pre}

 **Example output**

 ```
-Logging application instance 'myapp-sfk27-3-deployment-86b687dcb5-9jpvj'...
+Logging application instance 'myapp-a5yp2-2-deployment-65766594d4-hj6c5'...
 OK
-Command 'application logs' performed successfully

 Server running at http://0.0.0.0:8080/
 ```